Jim Reeves: Britain and Ireland

 A number of accounts of his dances were given in the local newspapers, with a good one in The Kilkenny People of his dance in the Mayfair Ballroom, where 1,700 people were present.
 A photograph in The Donegal Democrat had Reeves' singing in the Pavesi Ball Room on June 7, 1963, and an account of his nonappearance on stage in The Diamond, Kiltimagh, County Mayo in The Western People representing how the tour went in different areas.

 He planned to record an album of popular Irish songs, and had three number-one songs in Ireland during 1963 and 1964: "Welcome to My World", "I Love You Because", and "I Won't Forget You".
 The last two are estimated to have sold 860,000 and 750,000, respectively, in Britain alone, excluding Ireland.
-Reeves had 11 songs in the Irish charts from 1962 to 1967.
-He recorded two Irish ballads, "Danny Boy" and "Maureen".
-"He'll Have to Go" was his most popular song there and was at number one and on the charts for months.
+Reeves had 11 songs in the Irish chart from 1962 to 1967.
+He recorded two ballads, "Danny Boy" and "Maureen".
+"He'll Have to Go" was his most popular song there and was at number one and on the chart for months.
 He was one of the most popular recording artists in Ireland, in the first 10 after the Beatles, Elvis Presley, and Cliff Richard.

 He was permitted to perform in Ireland by the Irish Federation of Musicians on the condition that he share the bill with Irish show bands, becoming popular by 1963.
 The British Musicians' Union would not permit him to perform there, because no agreement existed for British show bands to travel to America, in exchange for the Blue Boys playing in Britain.
 Reeves did, however, perform for British radio and TV programmes.

 During the 1960s, at the early stage of his career, Elton John performed at various pubs in England, frequently playing songs by Reeves.